Thameem-20/blockchain/README.md

 ## Performance Comparison

-The comparison results are displayed in the web interface.
+The comparison results are saved as performance_comparison.png and displayed in the web interface.
 It compares the throughput and latency of Hyperledger Fabric and Ethereum based on user interactions.

+created by team codex..